 Then, in a country dubbed the factory of the world, a third force appeared.
-Huawei, a conglomerate that has been “proclaiming” in the field of smartphones, has accelerated strongly in the smartphone field since 2013 until now.
-In 2018, Huawei deposed Apple’s No. 2 position and by 2019, it was far from Apple with a distance of 47 million devices (Strategy Analytics).
+Huawei, a conglomerate that has been “proclaiming” in smartphones, has accelerated enormously in the smartphone field since 2013 until now.
+In 2018, Huawei deposed Apple’s No. 2 positions, and by 2019, it was far from Apple with a distance of 47 million devices (Strategy Analytics).

-It is not difficult to understand when referring to “rivals of Samsung” many people will immediately think of Apple and Huawei.
-But, if you look closely, they will realize that the person who makes the big guy really worried is not the two chasing behind.
+It is not difficult to understand when referring to “rivals,” many people will immediately think of Apple and Huawei.
+But, if you look closely, they will realize that the person who makes the big guy worried is not the two chasings behind.

 Why not?
 Take a look at the world’s best-selling smartphone rankings for the past year.
-In the list of 10 devices named Counterpoint, there are 5 high-end smartphones, and all 5 are called iPhone.
-Samsung occupies 4 of the remaining 5 positions, and the most expensive of these (Galaxy A50) when launched in Vietnam has a starting price of less than 8 million.
+There are five high-end smartphones in the list of 10 devices named Counterpoint, and all five are called iPhone.
+Samsung occupies 4 of the remaining five positions, and the most expensive of these (Galaxy A50), when launched in Vietnam, has a starting price of less than 8 million.

 Nearly any data in the past suggests Apple is the king of the premium segment.
-Samsung probably knows that competing with Apple in this segment does not bring any value, anyway the Korean giant is still an unrivaled Android king.
-So, with the Galaxy S20, the Korean giant has decided not to launch the S10e and start the “regular” S10 at $ 1,000, directly facing the iPhone 11 Pro.
-This seemingly “extravagant” decision is actually quite logical: if it loses revenue in any case, it is better to set a high price to maximize profits.
+Samsung probably knows that competing with Apple in this segment does not bring any value.
+Anyway, the Korean giant is still an unrivaled Android king.
+With the Galaxy S20, the Korean giant has decided not to launch the S10e and start the “regular” S10 at $ 1,000, directly facing the iPhone 11 Pro.
+This seemingly “extravagant” decision is quite logical: if it loses revenue in any case, it is better to set a high price to maximize profits.

 What about Huawei?
 By the end of 2019, the gap between Huawei and Samsung has become smaller than ever.
 Huawei has never hidden its ambition to replace Samsung in the No. 1 position, even in the face of a US ban.

 But that ban changed all that: losing the right to partner with Google, Huawei / Honor smartphones no longer have Google apps/services installed.
-While sales have grown because of the “back effect” of the ban, Huawei is now becoming more dependent on its home market than ever when China accounted for 60% of its sales.
-As users gradually realize they will not be able to live without Gmail, YouTube, Google Search, Google Maps, etc., Huawei’s international market share will continue to evaporate as what has just happened in Vietnam or India. .
+While sales have grown because of the “back effect”, Huawei is becoming more dependent on its home market than ever when China accounted for 60% of its sales.
+As users gradually realize they will not live without Gmail, YouTube, Google Search, Google Maps, etc., Huawei’s international market share will continue to evaporate as what has just happened in Vietnam or India.

 In return, Huawei crushed all competitors in China when it held a market share of 35% in the fourth quarter.
-This makes Samsung no longer need to worry about Huawei anymore: from the end of 2017 to the present, the market share of the Korean giant in China is only about 1%.
+This makes Samsung no longer need to worry about Huawei anymore: from the end of 2017 to the present, the Korean giant’s market share in China is only about 1%.

 You may have noticed an interesting fact: Despite the fierce chase behind it, both Apple and Huawei are hardly considered direct competitors of Samsung.
-Apple alone dominates the high-end segment, Samsung is strong in the remaining segments.
-Huawei is the hegemony in China and is also blocked internationally, Samsung has nothing in China and holds the No. 1 position in many other countries.
+Apple alone dominates the high-end segment.
+Samsung is vital in the remaining parts.
+Huawei is the supremacy in China and is also blocked internationally.
+Samsung has nothing in China and holds the No. 1 position in many other countries.

 So who deserves a headache for Samsung?
-The answer is BBK Electronics, an electronics company from Guangzhou, China with many sub-brands: OPPO, Vivo, OnePlus, Realme and iQoo.
-In total, the three largest BBK brands, OPPO, Vivo and Realme, sold 259 million smartphone units in 2019 (Counterpoint data).
-This puts BBK ahead of both Huawei and Apple, and is very close to Samsung’s 296.5 million mark.
+The answer is BBK Electronics, an electronics company from Guangzhou, China, with many sub-brands: OPPO, Vivo, OnePlus, Realme, and iQoo.
+In total, the three largest BBK brands, OPPO, Vivo, and Realme, sold 259 million smartphone units in 2019 (Counterpoint data).
+This puts BBK ahead of both Huawei and Apple and is very close to Samsung’s 296.5 million marks.

 Sales alone are not enough to say that BBK threatens Samsung, but its smartphones are a direct competitor to Samsung in every way.
-For example, in the mid-range and low-price segments, both Samsung and OPPO smartphones, Vivo does not devalue configuration, instead showing off the camera and experience.
-In the high-end segment, OnePlus can be considered the Android brand that is most often compared to the Galaxy S, especially when Huawei has been tied to the Chinese market and Xiaomi has nothing but configuration.
-Through the Reno, Find X (OPPO) or NEX (Vivo) lines that have been promoted in the last 2 years, BBK did not hide its ambition to gradually occupy the pie of the Galaxy S and Galaxy Note.
+For example, in the mid-range and low-price segments, both Samsung and OPPO smartphones, Vivo does not devalue configuration, instead of showing off the camera and experience.
+In the high-end part, the OnePlus can be considered the Android brand most often compared to the Galaxy S, specially when Huawei has been tied to the Chinese market.
+Xiaomi has nothing but configuration.
+Through the Reno, Find X (OPPO), or NEX (Vivo) lines that have been promoted in the last two years, BBK did not hide its ambition to gradually occupy the pie of the Galaxy S and Galaxy Note.